vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 Tanzu for Kubernetes Operations simplifies operating Kubernetes for multi-cloud deployment by centralizing management and governance for clusters and teams across on-premises, public clouds, and edge.
 It delivers an open source aligned Kubernetes distribution with consistent operations and management to support infrastructure and app modernization.

 This document lays out a reference architecture for VMware Tanzu for Kubernetes Operations when deployed on a vSphere environment backed by vSphere Networking (VDS) and offers a high-level overview of the different components.

-## Tanzu for Kubernetes Operations
+## Tanzu for Kubernetes Operations Components

 Tanzu for Kubernetes Operations comprises the following components: